-As at 30th June, 2017, the Group had cash on hand of HK\$4.7 billion and a net debt to net total capital ratio of 15.3%.
-Notwithstanding the DUET acquisition, CKI maintains a strong financial position.
+As at 30th June, 2018, the Group had cash on hand of HK\$9.6 billion and a net debt to net total capital ratio of 15.2%.
+An "A-/Positive" rating from Standard & Poor's was maintained.
+CKI is committed to maintaining a strong financial position through financial prudence and conservative risk management strategies.
+Throughout our acquisition activities over recent years, we have maintained our robust financial standing and are ready to capitalise on future acquisition opportunities.